devder/devder/README.md

 I am passionate about building high-quality software that solves real-world problems and I consider solving problems the best teacher.

 * 🧠  I'm currently learning Golang and Cloud Computing
-* 🔭  I'm a team player and I love to share my knowwledge, so I sometimes write at [dev.to](https://dev.to/devder)
+* 🔭  I'm a team player and I love to share my knowledge, so I sometimes write at [dev.to](https://dev.to/devder)
 * ⚡  Fun fact: I'm an avid gamer 🎮

 ### Technologies